Combining Two NYC Apartments Into One? Here’s What You Need to Know

 Hiring and coordinating the work for a designer, an architect, and a contractor while also choosing and procuring all the materials for a project can get costly and chaotic fast.
 And ensuring transparency among all your vendors is nearly impossible.
 Our all-inclusive, turnkey approach means you don’t have to manage multiple vendors and all the moving parts yourself.

-If you’re planning a remodel that involves multiple units, contact us today to see how our all-inclusive, turnkey approach can help bring your dreams to life.
+If you’re planning a remodel that involves combining two apartments into one, contact us today to see how our all-inclusive, turnkey approach can help bring your dream home to life.